REVEAL: Reasoning-Enhanced Forensic Evidence Analysis for Explainable AI-Generated Image Detection: Methodology

-\textbf{Reasoning-enhanced GRPO (R-GRPO).} To employ GRPO for forensic analysis tasks, we propose \textit{R-GRPO}, which augments the objective with a task-aware composite reward specifically designed to capture forensic fidelity and reasoning robustness.
-Let $y$ denote the generated answer, $y^\ast$ the reference answer, $z=(z_1,\dots,z_T)$ the reasoning tokens, and $\{v_m(x)\}_{m=1}^M$ a set of multi-visual visual evidence (e.g., spectral representations, high-pass filtered images, and localized artifact patches).
+\textbf{Reasoning-Enhanced GRPO (R-GRPO).} To employ GRPO for forensic analysis tasks, we propose \textit{R-GRPO}, which augments the objective with a task-aware composite reward specifically designed to capture forensic fidelity and reasoning robustness.
+Let $y$ denote the generated answer, $y^\ast$ the reference answer, $z=(z_1,\dots,z_T)$ the reasoning tokens, and $\{v_m(x)\}_{m=1}^M$ a set of multi-view visual evidence corresponding to the visual analysis perspectives used by the expert models during dataset construction (e.g., spectral representations, high-pass filtered images, edge responses, and localized artifact regions).

-\textit{Rationale for Agent-based Reward Modeling.} In preliminary experiments, we observed that simple metric-based rewards (e.g. using cosine similarity of sentence embeddings for $r_{\mathrm{sem}}$) fail to adequately reflect the semantic and contextual logic required for high-quality forensic explanations.
-Therefore, we introduce a dedicated large language model as an intelligent agent (\textit{Agent}) to evaluate responses.
-This Agent-based assessment considers contextual logic, explanation coherence, and factual consistency against the provided structured evidence, thereby generating a more human-aligned and interpretable reward signal than purely metric-based approaches (see Appendix A for details).
+\textit{Rationale for Agent-based Reward Modeling.} In preliminary experiments, we observed that simple metric-based rewards (e.g. computing $r_{\mathrm{sem}}$ via cosine similarity of sentence embeddings) fail to adequately capture the semantic coherence and contextual logic required for high-quality forensic explanations.
+To address this limitation, we employ a pretrained large vision-language model, Qwen-3-VL-8B, as an intelligent agent (\textit{Agent}) to evaluate and score model responses, without requiring any additional training or task-specific design.
+This Agent-based assessment considers contextual logic, explanation coherence, and factual consistency against the provided structured evidence, thereby generating a more human-aligned and explainable reward signal than purely metric-based approaches, with additional validation of assessor reliability and bias analysis provided in Appendix F.

 R-GRPO defines three complementary, evidence-driven reward components: